 \subsection{In-Network Quantized All-Reduce}

-We first compare INQ allreduce with RQ allreduce.
-Table \ref{table:1} reports the perplexity results under different quantization bit widths and block sizes with TP = 8.
+Prior work \cite{lee2024exploring,xiao2023smoothquant} shows that 8-bit activation quantization can often preserve model accuracy.
+However, most studies focus on quantizing complete activations, while the accuracy impact of independently quantizing partial activations before they are combined by All-Reduce remains less well understood.
+We investigate this setting in our work.
+We first compare INQ All-Reduce with RQ All-Reduce.
+Table \ref{table:1} reports the perplexity (PPL) results under different quantization bit widths and block sizes with TP=8.
 When All-Reduce is quantized to INT8, INQ All-Reduce preserves nearly the same perplexity as the FP16 baseline, with only a 0.0025 PPL degradation when the block size is 64, and consistently outperforms RQ All-Reduce.
-At INT4, INQ All-Reduce incurs acceptable perplexity degradation at smaller block sizes and significantly outperforms RQ All-Reduce.
-These results indicate that our compression method is more robust than RQ All-Reduce under more challenging quantization settings, and therefore generalizes better across different models and datasets.
-Moreover, because our method requires only a single additional quantization step regardless of TP size, it will scale better than the ring-based method at larger TP sizes.
+At INT4, INQ All-Reduce still incurs acceptable perplexity degradation at smaller block sizes and significantly outperforms RQ All-Reduce.
+These results indicate that our quantization method is more robust than RQ All-Reduce under more challenging quantization settings, and therefore is likely to generalize better on more difficult quantization tasks.
+Moreover, because SCIN requires only a single quantization step regardless of TP size during communication, it is expected to scale better than the ring-based method at larger TP sizes.

-In this work, we choose to quantize All-Reduce to 8 bits with a block size of 64 in order to preserve model accuracy, thereby achieving near-lossless compression and nearly 2x communication reduction.
-Table \ref{table:2} presents the evaluation results of 8-bit INQ All-Reduce on several LLMs with a block size of 64 and TP = 8.
-These results demonstrate that, across all evaluated datasets, INQ All-Reduce generalizes well to models with diverse architectures and precisions, including both full-precision and FP8-quantized models, while introducing almost no additional accuracy degradation.
-In some cases, slight improvements are observed—consistent with expectations when applying activation quantization in LLMs \cite{lee2024exploring}.
+In this work, we choose to quantize All-Reduce to INT8 with a block size of 64 in order to achieve near-lossless compression and a 1.94x communication-compression ratio.
+Table \ref{table:2} presents the evaluation results of 8-bit INQ All-Reduce on several LLMs with a block size of 64 and TP=8.
+These results demonstrate that, across all evaluated datasets, INQ All-Reduce generalizes well across models with diverse architectures and numerical precisions, including both full-precision and FP8-quantized models, while introducing negligible accuracy degradation.
+In some cases, slight improvements are observed---consistent with expectations when applying activation quantization in LLMs \cite{lee2024exploring}.